TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 Cortana can assist you with your web browsing in Microsoft Edge with features such as Ask Cortana.
 You can disable Cortana assistance in Microsoft Edge at any time in Microsoft Edge Settings.
 To learn more about how Cortana uses data and how you can control that, go to the Cortana section of this privacy statement.

-Wi-Fi Connecting to suggested open hotspotsWi-Fi Connecting to suggested open hotspotsmainwi-fisensemoduleSummary
+Top of page Wi-Fi Connecting to suggested open hotspotsWi-Fi Connecting to suggested open hotspots

 If you turn it on Connect to suggested open hotspots in Wi-Fi settings, you will automatically connect to suggested open Wi-Fi networks.
 Please note that not all networks are secure - be careful using an open network to do something online that requires sensitive or personal data, such as making a banking transaction or a purchase.

-Windows AppsWindows AppsmainwindowsappsmoduleSummary
+Top of page Windows AppsWindows Apps

 A number of Microsoft apps are included with Windows and others are available in the Windows Store.
 Some of those apps include: